What is edging? How to practice orgasm control for better sex

 What does edging do to testosterone?

-In fact, one study found that ejaculating regularly, especially in men over 40, could lower the risk of developing prostate cancer by helping to remove toxins from the prostate.
+According to Dr. Killen, broader research shows that regular sexual activity and ejaculation do not harm testosterone levels and may even be beneficial.
+There’s even one study that suggests ejaculating regularly, especially in men over 40, could lower the risk of developing prostate cancer by helping to remove toxins from the prostate.

 So, while some people might prefer abstinence, Dr. Killen explains that “there’s no strong evidence that abstaining from ejaculation for long periods of time improves testosterone levels, sperm, viability, or athletic performance.”